 At home you will keep a symptom diary for 21 days (Day 0 to Day 20).
 You should inform the study team about any moderate/severe symptoms as soon as possible.
 Details on clinical symptom definitions will be given to you to help with filling out the diary.
-On home sampling days you will record your sample on electronic record (or a paper diary) and contact the team via phone or text.
+On home sampling days you will record your sample on electronic record (or a paper diary).

 Whilst at home, you will take some samples from your own nose and saliva (we will train you on how to do this and send you a video to refer to) and store them in the freezer.
-You may be asked to take photos of the sample label every time you collect a home sample.
-We will ask you to bring these samples and the photos to the clinic at your next follow-up appointment.
+We will ask you to bring these samples and your sample logging form to the clinic at your final study visit.